Clément Tabur: 2021-2022: First ITF title

 In February, Tabur won his first ITF title in Naples, Florida, defeating Christian Harrison in the final.

 2023: First Challenger final, top 250

 In July, Tabur entered the top 300 in the ATP rankings, following three ITF titles.
-In August 2023, Tabur reached his first final on the ATP Challenger Tour at the 2023 Internazionali di Tennis Città di Todi, losing to Giovanni Fonio.
+In August 2023, Tabur reached his first final on the ATP Challenger Tour at the 2023 Internazionali di Tennis Città di Todi, losing to Luciano Darderi in a 3 setter, 6-4 6-7 6-1.

 Over the course of the year, Tabur won six ITF titles, making him the third player with the most ITF titles for 2023.

 2024: Second Challenger final

 In March, Tabur reached his second final on the ATP Challenger Tour in Kigali, Rwanda, losing to Marco Trungelliti in the final.
 As a result, he reached a new career high ranking of No. 202 on 18 March 2024.

 2025: Major debut, first ATP wins and quarterfinal, top 200

 In May, Tabur made his Grand Slam main draw debut at the French Open as a qualifier, having received a wildcard for the qualifying rounds.
 He was defeated by Corentin Moutet in the first round.

 In November, Tabur recorded his first ATP Tour win at the Moselle Open in Metz, France.
 He reached the main draw as a qualifier, having received a wildcard for the qualifying rounds.
 In the first round, he defeated Aleksandar Kovacevic, his first top 100 win.
 In the second round, he defeated Alexander Blockx to reach his first ATP Tour quarterfinal.
 He lost to lucky loser Vitaliy Sachko having defeated him in qualifying.